-Meal expense reimbursement is for meals actually eaten during the travel period, and must Pagbeodocumented on the appropriate expense form with the total of meal and tip/fer each magal.
+Meal expense reimbursement is for meals actually eaten during the travel period, and must Pagla ecolocumented on the appropriate expense form with the total of meal and tipiaffocreae) was early to the contract of the contr

 Full itemized receipts are required for all expenses.
 Such federal grant-related travel will comply with grant specific requirements and may be different and more restrictive than the IAFC travel policy.
 If a receipt is lost or not obtained, then a Lost Receipt Form must accompany the Expense Report to document the expense.